LucyQ19/bamazon/README.md

 ### The Manager Application:

-These are the prompts the Manager must answer:
+These are the prompts the Manager answers:

 ![Image of BAMazon Manager Prompts](./images/BAMazonManagerPrompts.png)